pepplejoshua/proto/NOTES.md

 - Add support for structs.
 [DONE.
 Other small tasks have spawned from this one.]
 - Explore how untyped integers can be used (by containing a pointer to the originating expression) in typechecking where we don't have context of use early. so `a :: 1` will be untyped int until `b : u8 : a + 1`, where it can be enforced to be typed u8, with the 1 expression checked again.
 - Add defer instruction.
 [DONE]
+- Add loops, continue, break.
+- Add compound assignment expressions (+=, -=, *=, /=).
+- Add range expression.
+- Work on pointers and references.
+- Add functional methods (map, filter) to iterables.
+- Add Vec<T> type for growable vectors.
+- Consider if tuples are valuable to add (if I can implement them myself in C++)
 - Reimplement variables and constants within structs differently.
 Maybe restrict access to fields to only through self?
 This will help with distinguishing between methods and assoc functions.
 This can probably also help with mutability rule checking for methods.
 Since instead of marking all fields as const, we would just mark self as const.
 - Decide on mutability rule checking for methods.
 A const instance of a struct cannot call a non const member function.
 A non-const function can call const and non-const functions.
 This will require a way to also specify that a function does not mutate the self instance or any instance variables.
 ```rs